 Smokers have a higher risk than non-smokers of developing heart disease, including sudden cardiac death.
 When cigarette smoking is combined with other risk factors, the risk for heart disease increases even more.
 Non-smokers who are exposed to smoke also can have an increased risk of heart disease.

 Cholesterol is a wax-like, fatty substance in the body.
 A person’s total cholesterol is measured through an equation including the “good” (HDL) cholesterol, “bad” (LDL) cholesterol and triglycerides.
 The higher someone’s HDL, the lower the chance of heart disease, while the more LDL and triglycerides increase the risk.

 Blood pressure measures the amount of force it takes the heart to pump blood through the body.
 High blood pressure puts great stress on the body’s arteries.
-Combined with other risk factors this blood pressure stress causes atherosclerosis, hardening of the arteries, the underlying condition that causes heart attack and stroke.
+Combined with other risk factors this blood pressure stress causes atherosclerosis, hardening of the arteries, the Medical Center condition that causes heart attack and stroke.